Tick42/glue-js-mock/readme.md

 # Details

 The repo contains a simple Glue42 enabled application that does the following:
+* Interop related
   * registers a Glue42 interop method - when invoked a div is updated with the argument of the interop call
   * when the "Get external data" button is clicked it invokes external interop method and displays the result in a div
+* Channels related
-* displays the context of the currently selected color channel in a dive
+  * displays the context of the currently selected color channel in a div
   * when the "Update channel" button is clicked updates the context of the current color channel

 Those functionalities aim to demonstrate simple Glue42 integrations that are typical for a real Glue42 enabled application.